roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/connecting-to-chirpstack/README.md

   caption="Filling the Device Parameters"
 />

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: If you want to join in OTAA mode, select “DeviceProfile_OTAA” in the “Device-profile” item.
+ If you want to join in OTAA mode, select “DeviceProfile_OTAA” in the “Device-profile” item.
 If you want to join in ABP mode and CN470 frequency, then, select “DeviceProfile_ABP_CN470” in the “Device-Profile” item.
 If you want to join in ABP mode and other frequencies except AS923 and CN470, you should select “DeviceProfile_ABP” in the “Device-profile” item.
 :::